C3S/collecting_society_docker/README.rst

     docker-compose exec erpserver flake8 scripts code/portal* code/collecting_society*

-.. note:: The code is also linted in the ``./scripts/test`` script.
+.. note:: The code is also linted in the `test script`_.

 Demodata
 --------